 Senior Resident Morning Report

-Every Thursday morning, all first-year residents assigned to inpatient and ambulatory rotations meet for one hour to discuss one or two patients with the Ambulatory Chief Resident, the program director, and another key faculty member.
+Every Thursday at noon, all first-year residents assigned to inpatient and ambulatory rotations meet for one hour to discuss one or two patients with the Ambulatory Chief Resident, the program director, and another key faculty member.
 Patients are presented by the intern who initially evaluated them and are either recently admitted or recently seen in an ambulatory setting.
 The format is otherwise similar to senior resident morning report.

 Inpatient Attending Rounds - Strong Memorial Hospital